This post may contain affiliate links. Please see my disclosure policy for details.

 You really cannot miss it when you’re visiting Anglesey.
-Here’s a complete guide for Bryn Celli Ddu burial chamber and how to visit.
+Here’s a complete guide for Bryn Celli Ddu burial chamber and how to visit it.

 What is Bryn Celli Ddu?

-Bryn Celli Ddu is ancient monument which is actually two pre-historic sites in one located on the Isle of Anglesey.
+Bryn Celli Ddu is an ancient monument that is actually two pre-historic sites in one located on the Isle of Anglesey.

 Formerly known as Llwyn Llwyn, the area consist of an ancient stone circle or henge which was built here first.

 The henge consisted of two stone circles.
 One in the outer ditch that we see today and then a smaller circle in the middle.